 Salsa and reduced-fat sour cream, optional

-For topping, in a small bowl, combine the flour, cornmeal, sugar, baking powder, jalapeno and salt.
-Whisk the egg, milk and oil; stir into dry ingredients just until moistened.
+For the topping, in a small bowl, combine the flour, cornmeal, sugar, baking powder, jalapeno, and salt.
+Whisk the egg, milk, and oil; stir into dry ingredients just until moistened.
 Spoon over filling; gently spread to cover the top.

 Bake at 375° for 20-25 minutes or until filling is bubbly and a toothpick inserted into topping comes out clean.